 AND TWO STAGES DOES THE JOB!

-3. FAST CHARGE MODE (Bulk) kicks in to charge the battery if it’s significantly discharged due to improper maintenance, long term storage, or significantly heavy system overloads.
+3. FAST CHARGE MODE (Bulk) kicks in to charge the battery if it’s significantly discharged due to improper maintenance, long-term storage, or extremely heavy system overloads.
 Bulk mode is maintained for 4 hours (max.) to prevent possible battery damage.

 Normal and Trickle Modes are the only charging modes your battery should ever require when you properly maintain your battery.
 The WFCO Normal Mode is a powerhouse, capable of charging a fully-discharged battery in under 3 hours.
 Trickle Mode will keep the battery safely charged when your RV is not in use.

-Some RV and battery manufacturers believe high-voltage charging can potentially damage the battery if not absolutely required.
-The WFCO Fast Charge (Bulk) Mode is provided for the rare times a battery needs extra power for charging.
+Some RV and battery manufacturers believe high-voltage charging can potentially damage the battery if not required.
+WFCO provides Fast Charge (Bulk) Mode for the rare times a battery needs extra power for charging.

 Happy Travels and Happy Camping!